-Inertia represents obstacles and roadblocks that hold the customer back at the time of choosing a new solution.
+Inertia represents obstacles and roadblocks that hold the customer back when choosing a new solution.
 These can be caused by existing habits or anxieties that surface when considering a new direction.

 Friction occurs further down the road.
 Friction represents obstacles and roadblocks that get in the way during usage.
-These can also be caused by old habits that have to be broken in order to effectively use the new solution, and anxieties or frustrations created when adapting to the new solution.
+These can also be caused by old habits that must be broken to effectively use the new solution and anxieties or frustrations created when adapting to the new solution.